-If you know my esthetic, you may wonder why this abstract artist is suddenly painting flowers, flowers and more flowers.
+If you know my aesthetic, you may wonder why this abstract artist is suddenly painting flowers, flowers and more flowers.
 The simple answer?
 Because I can.

 When I say it is important for an artist to have freedom in creativity I mean it.
 And right now the colors and subject matter of flowers make me so happy – so I am going to continue to do them.
 It surprises me - I have never painted flowers for such an extended period of time.
 But I am learning so much in this process – and that is what being an artist is all about - discovering, exploring and doing what you love.
 So bear with me - yet another flower.

 I recently wrote about the pandemic and creativity.
-I was working on this canvas when I wrote that essay.
 I thought about the creative spirit and the freedom to be able to paint over something that isn't working for you as an artist.
 Creativity isn't about saying ‘well technically this is just fine’ rather it is about saying ‘I love it with all its flaws and imperfections’.